BrainStOrmics/Starro/README.md

 </p>

 ## Highlights of Starro:

-* Starro provides the sole RNA-based, image-based, and combinatorial cell segmentation approaches, capable of analyzing all published sequencing- and imaging-based spatial transcriptomic data with subcellular resolution.
+* <p align="justify">Starro provides the sole RNA-based, image-based, and combinatorial cell segmentation approaches, capable of analyzing all published sequencing- and imaging-based spatial transcriptomic data with subcellular resolution. </p>
-* Starro incorporates domain partitioning to account for the spatial heterogeneity of RNA density prior to segmentation.
+* <p align="justify">Starro incorporates domain partitioning to account for the spatial heterogeneity of RNA density prior to segmentation.
+It optimizes the latent parameters according to local densities, segmenting cells in each partitioned domain.
+This process is highly integrated, working silently and automatically. </p>
-* Starro leverages spot-wise RNA intensity and density as two fundamental features to construct the null hypothesis, enabling highly sensitive segmentation as long as the cell is observable to the naked eye.
+* <p align="justify">Starro leverages spot-wise RNA intensity and density as two fundamental features to construct the null hypothesis, enabling highly sensitive segmentation as long as the cell is observable to the naked eye. </p>
-* Starro utilizes three novel algorithms, namely combinatorial Expectation Maximization and Belief Propagation (EM-BP), Modified local Moran’s I (mLMI), and Gaussian blurred-OTSU (gOTSU), to balance accuracy and data scalability in many diverse scenarios.
+* <p align="justify">Starro utilizes three novel algorithms, namely combinatorial Expectation Maximization and Belief Propagation (EM-BP), Modified local Moran’s I (mLMI), and Gaussian blurred-OTSU (gOTSU), to balance accuracy and data scalability in many diverse scenarios. </p>
-* Starro also includes spatially-resolved pleiotropic ligand-receptor interaction analysis and RNA-velocity vector field analysis, enriching downstream research possibilities.
+* <p align="justify">Starro also includes spatially-resolved pleiotropic ligand-receptor interaction analysis and RNA-velocity vector field analysis, enriching downstream research possibilities. </p>

 ## Usage
 ### Installation